-Overview of Alternative Payment Programs in California
+Overview of Alternative Payment Programs and Community-Based Organizations in California

 Today, there are 70 Alternative Payment Programs (APPs) that administer California’s subsidized child care programs across all 58 counties.
 The focus of these programs are to support working families and those on the California Work Opportunity and Responsibility to Kids (CalWORKs) program with access to a variety of early care and education settings, including high quality Title 5 centers, Family Child Care Home Education Networks (FCCHENs), family child care providers, and small business child care and early learning providers.

-In 2021/22 APPs are funded to support vouchers for 129,332; children in CalWORKs Stage 2 – 34, 287; children in CalWORKs Stage 3 – 68,109; for a total of 231,728 subsidized children 0-13.
+In 2024-25, CBOs and APPs are funded to support vouchers for 161,332 children in the Alternative Payment Program, 44,317 children in CalWORKs Stage 2, and 43,326 children in CalWORKs Stage 3 for a total of 248,975 children ages 0 to 13.

-The number of children from 0-13 in Child Care outside of the public schools is 314,679.
-This includes an additional 110,000 new slots growing to 200,000 total of new slots by 2025-26.
+The total number of children from 0-13 served in subsidized child care outside of the public schools is 367,398.
+This includes an additional 119,000 new child care spaces growing to 206,800 spaces by 2027-28.

-Prior to COVID, the CBPC estimated roughly 2.2 million income eligible children that were unable to access child care.
-To date, that number has not been updated.
 As of June 30, 2022, all those enrolled during COVID as Essential Workers for purposes of receiving child care will either be rolled into the existing CAPP voucher if income eligible or disenrolled as the funding for the EWs will have expired.

 What is an Alternative Payment Program (APP)?